khaledhajeid/CPF-Hackathon/production_blueprints/01-PROJECT_VISION_AND_PHASE1_SCOPE.md

 - Quote selection from `HRHCP's Quotes - DK 11.2 - Copy.xlsx`.
 - Map asset/embed for the About page (Ahmad Marei).
 - `CPF TIMELINE.xlsx` — timeline data (available now, ready to ingest).
+- Athar Sphere API details — version, endpoint, authentication token, and expected response shape (see §7.0).
+- Decision on target-audience-criteria enforcement (strict vs. flexible) for activities/opportunities, to be made through Athar Sphere (see §7.0).
+- QR code flow finalization with Marei's team/the relevant owning team (see §7.0) — not yet an engineering task until the flow itself is defined.

 Track these as a literal content-intake checklist in project management (Jira/Linear/etc.), not as engineering tickets — the corresponding UI should already be built and waiting.